CosmicMind/Material/README.md

 Material is a growing project and will encounter changes throughout its development.
 It is recommended that the [Changelog](https://github.com/CosmicMind/Material/wiki/Changelog) be reviewed prior to updating versions.

-# Examples
+# Samples

-The following are some examples to see how Material may be used within your applications.
+The following are samples to see how Material may be used within your applications.

-* Visit the [Examples](https://github.com/CosmicMind/Material/tree/master/Examples) directory to see example projects using Material.
+* Visit the [Samples](https://github.com/CosmicMind/Samples) repo to see sample projects using Graph.
-* The [Installation](https://github.com/CosmicMind/Material/wiki/Installation) page has documentation on how to run example projects.

 ## Icons